Course Enquiries - UK

 Associate Professor, Director of Student Recruitment and Admissions, School of Law and Social Sciences

-Work experience in a Law firm prior to enrolment is not required.
-However if you can secure any, it will provide a good entry point and start your self-development connected to Law.
+Applicants without these qualifications will be considered on a case by case basis if they have relevant legal work experience.
+Work experience in a Law firm prior to enrolment is not required in addition to the qualifications stated above.
+However, if any is secured, it will provide a good entry point and start the student’s self- development connected to Law.

 International (non Home/EU) applicants should follow our international how to apply guide.